1. Introducing analytics on Azure

 Emails, documents, and log files all have metadata, but what you're actually more interested in is the content of those files.
 Usually, in emails, documents, and log files, data is separated per line and the messages are unstructured.
-Here you would want to describe the content without manually reading everything (which could be hundreds, or even millions of files).
+You would want to describe the content without manually reading everything (which could be hundreds or even millions of files).
 An example is doing sentiment analysis on content to determine whether the prevailing emotion is happy, sad, or angry.
 For log files, you probably want to separate the error messages, time stamps (dates), and measurements (traces) between messages.

 IoT devices and sensors, similarly to log files, are used to capture measurements and errors about a certain item.
-The main difference is that these devices usually work on a large scale of clusters (hundreds to thousands of devices) and continuously stream data.
+The main difference is that these devices usually work on a large number of clusters (hundreds to thousands of devices) and continuously stream data.
 Data generated from these devices is semi-structured or unstructured since it is in JSON or XML format.
-Modern technologies, such as Azure IoT services, already solve these complexities with services like Azure IoT Hub, which aggregates all this data from various sensors and continuously exports it to a data source.
+Modern technologies, such as Azure IoT services, already solve these complexities with services such as Azure IoT Hub, which aggregates all this data from various sensors and continuously exports it to a data source.
 Sometimes you can classify this data as semi-structured since these traces and logs are things that a system can easily understand.

 Social media platforms and Microsoft Graph both provide semi-structured data.
 It is classified this way because just querying all of Twitter's tweets about a topic is not enough.
 The results don't really make a lot of sense until you do some analysis of them.
 The primary focus is to discern patterns and anomalies.
 For example, you may want to identify trends about news and topics but also want to remove data that is irrelevant, such as tweets coming from fake accounts.

-Creating a Data Pipeline
+Creating a data pipeline

 Once you have identified your data sources, the next step is to create a data pipeline (sometimes also referred to as a data flow).
 At a high level, the steps involved are data ingestion, data storage, data preparation and training, data modeling and serving, and data visualization.

-Once the data has been ingested from various data sources, all the data is stored in a data lake.
+Once data has been ingested from various data sources, all the data is stored in a data lake.
 The data residing within the lake will still be in a raw format and includes both structured and unstructured data formats.
 At this point, the data won't bring much value to drive business insights.

 After preparing and training your data, you'll be ready to model and serve it to the consumers.
 Basically, in this phase, you are modeling the data to be easily understood by systems.
-This usually involves performing the complex queries you generated from the data preparation and training phase, and inserting these records into a database so that the data is structured in a defined table and schema.
+This usually involves performing the complex queries you generated from the data preparation and training phase and inserting these records into a database so that the data is structured in a defined table and schema.